Sensus Healthcare, Inc.: Sensus Healthcare Reports Third Quarter 2024 Financial Results With Revenues More than Doubling Versus 2023 Third Quarter

 Conference Call and Webcast

-Sensus Healthcare will host an investment community conference call today beginning at 4:30 p.m.
-Eastern time during which management will discuss these financial results, provide a business update and answer questions.
+Sensus Healthcare held an investment community conference call on November 14, 2024 during which management discussed these financial results, provided a business update and answered questions.

-Participants are encouraged to pre-register for the conference call here to receive a unique dial-in number that will permit them to bypass the live operator.
-Participants may pre-register at any time, including up to and after the call start time.
-Alternatively, participants can access the conference call by dialing 844-481-2811 (U.S. and Canada Toll Free) or 412-317-0676 (International).
-Please direct the operator to be connected to the Sensus Healthcare conference call.
-The call will be webcast live and can be accessed here or in the Investor Relations section of the Company's website at www.sensushealthcare.com.

 About Sensus Healthcare